-- (a) These activities are not allowed between sunset and sunrise. - (b) There shall be at least two people in the towing boat: an operator and a person to observe the person being towed. - (c) Anyone towed by a boat shall wear a personal flotation device. - (d) Anyone being towed shall not approach within 20 meters of swimmers or enter a designated swimming area.
+- a) These activities are allowed only after sunrise and before sunset. - b) There shall be at least two people in the towing boat: an operator and a person to observe the person being towed. - c) Anyone towed by a boat shall wear a personal flotation device. - d) Anyone being towed shall not approach within 20 meters of swimmers or enter a designated swimming area.